anfractuosity/procmod/README.md

 Modifies running processes on linux.

-* Finds ASCII text or UTF-16 and replaces it with alternative text
+* Finds ASCII/UTF-16/binary and replaces it appropiately
 * Dumps processes to disk

 ## Compilation